 17. Goodsmann Realtree Tacticpro

-This spotlight doesn’t have a battery, it’s power source is a DC socket, so you’ll need to plug it up to something if you want to use it.
+This spotlight doesn’t have a battery; its power source is a DC socket, so you’ll need to plug it up into something if you want to use it.
 It’s best for vehicles like your truck or boat.

 Goodsmann advertises that this spotlight is tough.
 However, if you manage to prove them wrong, they’ll ship you out a speedy replacement.